wseltzer/torweb/README.md

-# Building website locally
+# Building website
+Torproject website is being built and published automatically.

-To quickly get set up simply do the following
+To quickly get set up and build website locally, simply follow these steps:

  __Step 1:__ Get the website's build dependencies.